Best Ways to Insure Excess Bank Deposits

 While many banks in the state are available only for locals, a range of Massachusetts banks would be thrilled to take your deposit from any US state.
 According to its 2017 Annual Report, the DIF covers 52 banks and insures $14.1 billion in excess deposits over the FDIC limit.

 Also, keep in mind that non-bank accounts get coverage as well.
-Credit unions offer similar coverage to the FDIC through its own regulator, the National Credit Union Administration (NCUA).
+Credit unions offer similar coverage to the FDIC through their own regulator, the National Credit Union Administration (NCUA).
 The Securities Investor Protection Corporation (SIPC) fills that role for investment accounts, but with slightly different limits and rules.

 Because investments can lose value, SIPC coverage clearly states that you are not covered for losses from bad investment decisions.
 However, it does cover up to $250,000 in cash per account and $500,000 per customer for all accounts at a financial institution.
 If you already have investment accounts at a favorite brokerage or two, they can add extra cash deposit insurance.